 2. Before you can purchase a silencer you must be approved and your silencer registered by the BATF.
 There are three ways to register the suppressor for purchase.
 A: Register it to yourself; B: Form a trust and register the suppressor to that trust; or C: Register as a corporation.
 Many legal experts advocate option B for personal suppressor purchase.

 4. Pay the $200 transfer fee (commonly called a tax stamp) to the BATF.
 In addition to this cost, your dealer will often charge a transfer fee for completing the paperwork, mailing it and receiving and transferring the suppressor.
-The Silencer Shop charges $70 if you do not live in Texas, but they'll ship it to you at no additional cost.

 5. When the BATF receives your paperwork and fee and approves your form 4, your dealer is then authorized to transfer the silencer to you, via a standard form 4473 used in firearm purchases.
 The tax stamp stays with the silencer for as long as you own it; it can be used on various guns.
 If you go to buy another silencer, the entire process (except setting up a trust) must be completed again and another $200 paid for each silencer purchased.